MateoLeon44/TorreTechnicalTest/README.md

 Even though, this project was due 6/12/2020 11:30 pm EST, I commited only in the package.json and the read.me, so I could deploy it and show how the project works properly (even though some functionalities are still pending).
 Sorry for going through after the due date.

+## Bugs to fix

+When there are no matches, the UI should display a 'We couldn't find the best match for this job' or 'The are no best matches for this job' and 'There are no fits with the skills listed for this job'